mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 95 - Premature Classification/readme.md

          return length * length;
        }
  }
-//Square might-be a Rectangle
+// Square might-be a Rectangle
-//But it does not follow behaves-like relation so we won't go ahead
+// But it does not follow behaves-like relation so we won't go ahead
-//and create a strong relation between them
+// and create a strong relation between them
-//Maybe they are shapes.
+// Maybe they are shapes.
 We don't have enough examples and protocol yet
-//We will not guess until further knowledge
+// We will not guess until further knowledge

 ```